 The exhibition ART INSPIRATION SCIENCE Thomas Schönauer—The Engineering Artist took place at Haus der Universität (House of the University) in Düsseldorf.
 Its main focus was on Schönauer’s collaborative work with scientists, engineers and companies, in which he aims to extract or utilise new materials for artistic practice.
 Schönauer collaborates with the Henkel corporation as well as with the Institut für Textiltechnik (Institute for Textile Technology) at the RWTH Aachen University.

-Exhibition Art and Science: Examples of symbiotic relations
+Exhibition Art and Science: Examples of Symbiotic Relations

 In 2017, science-related artists and border crossers, dealing with the topic “Art and Science”, were invited to participate in an exhibition at Haus der Universität about Karl Otto Götz as an artist, as well as a scientist.